archbardinexile/handbook/2-history.md

 ### Arrows Day - *983 PO*

 On the 17th of Perventum 983 PO, a final decisive battle was fought in the skies south-east of Caelum's Landing.
 The Church's fleet of gliders engaged invading squid-like aircraft from Mallia.
 The Mallian queen intended to eradicate Caelum worship in one fell swoop, but her forces were routed by the Church's superior firepower.
 Many wrecks of Church gliders and Mallian flagellates can be found on the seabed beneath where the battle took place.
 Every year, Caelum's Landing celebrates Arrows Day on the 17th of Perventum.
 Kites are flown throughout the city to commemorate those who lost their lives in the battle, and in appreciation of the peace they helped to create.

+### Aura Becomes Exarch - *986 PO*

+Following the natural death of her father, Ardeat Sol Orbis, Aura Sol Orbis was heralded as the new Exarch in a grand coronation on the 11th day of Flavum.
+Accepting her crown, Aura took her chosen oath of redemption as a paladin of the Church, swearing to right the wrongs of the Medusae Wars and help those affected reintegrate into society.
+She would go on to declare her brother, [Spiro Sol Orbis](3-factions/3-1-profundus-theocracy.md#spiro-sol-orbis), Grand Paladin, and her sisters, [Sana Sol Orbis](3-factions/3-1-profundus-theocracy.md#sana-sol-orbis) and [Clara Sol Orbis](3-factions/3-1-profundus-theocracy.md#clara-sol-orbis), Prefects of [Tenebrae's Refuge](1-world/1-1-profundus.md#the-innermotes) and [Madanau](1-world/1-1-profundus.md#the-outermotes) respectively.

 ### Hell over Madanau - *996 PO*